Frequently Asked Questions: WFBLL Baseball All-Stars

 What is All-Stars?

 “All-Stars” refers to the annual state, regional, and international tournaments run by Little League International.
-Whitefish Bay Little League enters one team in each of the following tournaments:
+Whitefish Bay Little League enters teams in each of the following tournaments:

-8 to 10 Year Old Division: this tournament, often referred to simply as “U10”, is a state tournament in Wisconsin.
+8 to 10 Year Old Division: this tournament, often referred to as “U10”, is a state tournament in Wisconsin.
 In past years, WFBLL sent a U9 team and a U10 team to participate in this tournament.
-This was the only Little League tournament that featured two teams from WFBLL.
 Going forward, the U9 team will play in the 8 to 9 Year Old Division and only the U10 team will play in the 8 to 10 Year Old Division.

 9 to 11 Year Old Division: this tournament, often referred to simply as “U11”, is a state tournament in Wisconsin.

-Little League Division: this tournament, often referred to as “U12”, is the most famous of the Little League International tournaments; it begins with a state tournament in Wisconsin.
-The Wisconsin state champion advances to the Midwest regional tournament to compete against champions from other states.
-The winner of the regional tournament advances to play in the Little League World Series in Williamsport, PA, which features eight teams from the United States and eight teams from nations around the globe.
+Little League Division: this tournament, often referred to as “U12”, is the most famous of the Little League tournaments; it begins with a state tournament in Wisconsin.
+The Wisconsin state champion advances to the Midwest regional tournament in Whitestown, IN to compete against champions from other states.
+The winner of the regional tournament advances to play in the Little League World Series in Williamsport, PA, which features ten teams from the United States and ten teams from nations around the globe.

 Junior Division: this tournament, often referred to as “U14”, is similar to the “U12” tournament, just for a different age group.
 The regional tournament is in Midland, MI and the Junior World Series is in Taylor, MI.
 WFBLL sent a team to the Junior World Series in 2022.